ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 In general, the OLTP queries performed well for queries that required few joins (monthly and daily sales queries), but performed poorly for queries that spanned the entire database with multiple joins.
 If these broad queries are frequent, the addition of the OLAP schema would be helpful.

 The Redshift solution presented here appears better suited to the task and scale at hand.
 Analytics queries, both for OLAP and OLTP, performed better with Redshift than the Postgres implementation.
 Additional optimizations to improve the Postgres setup, but they would need to be significant to overcome the observed performance deficits versus Redshift.
+The ETL performance for Redshift was better than the Postgres implementation.

 It is also clear that the larger analytics jobs, such as the sales vs weather/population, are not suited to serve a dashboard or fast-response request.
 Caching, better indexing/distribution strategies, or additional resources would be required to improve their performance.